-A SR22 car insurance form, or a financial responsibility insurance certificate, is document a motorist carries in his vehicle as proof that he is are financially responsible for carrying the minimum required amount of insurance on your vehicle.
+An SR-22 car insurance form, or a financial responsibility insurance certificate, is a document a motorist carries in his vehicle as proof that he is financially responsible for carrying the minimum required amount of insurance on your vehicle.

 SR-22 car insurance must be carried by drivers who have had their drivers’ licenses revoked or suspended due to driving without insurance, driving under the influence of drugs (DUI), driving while intoxicated (DWI) or multiple driving violations or convictions on their driving record.

 The state of Massachusetts does not require motorists to file a SR-22.
-Drivers who are required to file a SR22 in another state should continue to do so, because suspension of your driver’s license in another state could result in losing your driving privileges in the state of Massachusetts.
+Drivers who are required to file an SR-22 in another state should continue to do so, because the suspension of your driver’s license in another state could result in losing your driving privileges in the state of Massachusetts.

 How Do I File a MA SR-22 Insurance Form?